 Hard copy readers with sound…

 There are several online bookstores selling Thai-English books.
-Two of the top Thai publishers are Nation Egmont and Nanmeebooks.
+One of the top Thai publishers are is Nanmeebooks.
 But, for basic beginners (unless you have a Thai by your side), finding an online Thai bookshop in English is needed.

 For children’s books, Buy Thai Books (offline for now) is the place to be.